RayTracing/raytracing.github.io/README.md

 ### Implementations in Other Languages
-The _Ray Tracing in One Weekend_ series has a long history of implementations in other programming languages (see [_Implementations in Other Languages_][implementations]), and across different operating systems.
+The _Ray Tracing in One Weekend_ series has a long history of implementations in other programming languages (see [Implementations in Other Languages][implementations]), and across different operating systems.
 Feel free to add your own implementation to the list!

 ### Branches
-In general, ongoing development, with all of the latest changes, can be found in the `dev` branch, which may contain patch, minor and major changes, depending on the release in progress.
+In general, ongoing development, with all of the latest changes, can be found in the `dev-patch`, `dev-minor`, and `dev-major` branches, minor and major changes, depending on the change level and release in progress.
 We try to keep CHANGELOG.md up to date, so you can easily browse what's new in each development branch.
 We may from time to time use additional development branches, so stay up to date by reviewing the [CONTRIBUTING][] page.

 The `release` branch contains the latest released (and live) assets.
 This is the branch from which GitHub pages serves up https://raytracing.github.io/.